 Want to lead a walk?

-Jane’s Walks can be led by anyone who wants to share with others what they believe makes their neighborhood, or Halifax, a special place to live.
-Your walk and conversation can be about music, art, nature, diversity, history…any thread in the fabric of life in our great city.
+Jane’s Walks can be led by anyone who wants to share with others what they believe makes their neighbourhood, or Halifax, a special place to live.
+Your walk and conversation can be about music, art, nature, diversity, history… any thread in the fabric of life in our community.

 Jane’s Walk leaders help citizens get to know their communities by gathering people outside of their homes, offices, and cars to exchange knowledge, tell stories, and share experiences.